plabayo/rama/README.md

 > To learn more about sponsorship opportunities, please refer to [the "Sponsors" section below](#--sponsors)
 > or contact us directly at [sponsor@ramaproxy.org](mailto:sponsor@ramaproxy.org).

-This framework comes with 🔋 batteries included, giving you the full freedom to build the middleware and services you want, without _having_ to repeat the "common":
+Rama comes with 🔋 batteries included, giving you the full freedom to build the middleware and services you want, without _having_ to repeat the "common":

 | category | support list |
 |-|-|